Drutol/Esp32Blasphemy/README.md

 ### Common

-As it appears you can share code between .Net6 and nanoFramework assembly relatively easily by facilitating the means of so called "Shared" projects, funnily enough I've never known about it before so some knowledge was gained here though I'm not sure if there's any other use for it when runtime supports the "normal" runtimes like .net6 with .netstandard2.0/2.1.
+As it appears you can share code between .Net6 and nanoFramework assembly relatively easily by facilitating the means of so called "Shared" projects, funnily enough I've never known about it before so some knowledge was gained here though I'm not sure if there's any other use for it when runtime supports the "normal" targets like .net6 with .netstandard2.0/2.1.

 ### Torture - the nanoFramework project

 #### Inception

 The meat of this project, and it literally was in my very first iteration of it.
-Making Http requests to [BaconIpsum.com](https://baconipsum.com) for the the tasty and meaty LoremIpsum variation which now lays partially commented on the bottom of Program.cs file.
+Making Http requests to [BaconIpsum.com](https://baconipsum.com) for the the tasty and meaty LoremIpsum variation which now lays partially commented on the bottom of `Program.cs` file.
 Quick test of Json deserialization and hooking up cert of TLS from resource files which are quite cool.
 As it later turned out the certificates can be uploaded from the DeviceExplorer tab in the Visual Studio via the nanoFramework Extension (as well as WiFi configuration).
 Which can be still done easily from code.

 ```cs
 var wifi =